guluc3m/gul-gultalks/README.md

 ```
 $ bundle install --whitout development
 ```
-Now mysql2 is used as db engine instead of sqlite
+Now mysql2 is used as db engine instead of sqlite.